Knowles (surname)

-Knowles (/noʊlz/) is an English surname of Old English origin.
-This is a locality name meaning 'at the knoll,' a hill or summit, derived from Old English word cnolle or Middle English knol, meaning hilltop and thus describes a person who lived at such a place.
+Knowles (/noʊlz/) is an English surname of mixed Anglo-Saxon and Viking origins.
+This is a locality name meaning 'at the knoll,' a hill or summit, derived from Old English word cnolle and Old Norse word “knollr” meaning “hilltop” and thus describes a person who lived at such a place.
+Literally “The people of the hill.”

 It can also be an Anglicized version of the Irish name Ó Tnúthghail.
-It may refer to many people.
-Variants of this surname include Knollys, Knolles, Knoll, Knowle, Noll, Noel, and Nowell.
+It literally means people of the tribe.